meom-group/tutos/software.md

   * (French) Stéphane Mallat - Apprentissage par invariants en grande dimension https://www.youtube.com/watch?v=kgicutzlq50
   * Machine learning with sklearn, lecture https://www.youtube.com/watch?v=Cte8FYCpylk
   * Machine learning for time series data in Python https://www.youtube.com/watch?v=ZgHGCfwExw0
-  * Machine Learning for Analyzing Complex Time Series https://www.youtube.com/watch?v=UxJB_5PyKTI
+  * Machine Learning for Analyzing Complex Time Series https://www.youtube.com/watch?v=8lv3rf1zWkQ
   * Jupyter notebooks for the code samples of the book "Deep Learning with Python" https://github.com/fchollet/deep-learning-with-python-notebooks
+  * Python for probability, statistics and machine learning http://nbviewer.jupyter.org/github/unpingco/Python-for-Probability-Statistics-and-Machine-Learning/tree/master/
+  * Machine learning with TensorFlow https://github.com/BinRoot/TensorFlow-Book

 ### Data visualization with python :
 There are currently too many libraries for visualizing data with python (see this [python data vizualization tour](https://dansaber.wordpress.com/2016/10/02/a-dramatic-tour-through-pythons-data-visualization-landscape-including-ggplot-and-altair/)), this may seem exciting or overwhelming depending on the point of view...
 In practice, you should distinguish libraries that focus on *interactive data visualization* (great for investigating your datasets in Jupyter notebooks) and libraries that focus on *static data visualization* (needed for writing papers and reports).
 Several of the more recent visualization libraries in python